S. Korea approves Pfizer’s COVID vaccine for ages 5-11

 More than 500 virus patients are now in serious or critical condition, up from around 200 in mid-February.

 In a long-awaited announcement, the Ministry of Drug and Food Safety said it approved the Pfizer vaccine as the country’s first shot to be used for children aged 5 to 11.
-The KDCA didn’t immediately say when vaccinations for this age group would begin.
+The KDCA said it will announce a vaccine rollout plan for this age group in March.

 The Pfizer shot is already used for children aged 5 to 11 in more than 60 countries, including the United States and in the European Union, the MDFS said in a press release.
 The vaccine will help protect younger children from infections or serious illness amid South Korea’s fast-developing omicron surge, it added.